-The company's products and services are marketed primarily through a direct sales force, although it does, to a lesser degree, utilize a network of distributors and resellers.
+The company's products and services are marketed primarily through a direct sales force, although it does, to a lesser degree, tap a network of distributors and resellers.

-NCR has been exiting certain businesses as part of a strategic decision to focus on its core customers -- financial services, retail, and hospitality -- while looking for expansion in vertical markets such as telecommunications and technology, as well as hospitality related verticals such as travel and casinos.
-Focusing on financial services, the company has agreed to acquire Digital Insight Corp., a leader in online and mobile banking software, for $1.65 billion.
+Focusing on financial services, the company acquired Digital Insight Corp., a leader in online and mobile banking software, for $1.65 billion in early 2014.
 It also recently acquired Alaric Systems Ltd., a London-based software firm that provides secure transaction switching and fraud prevention, for about $84 million.
-Together, these two firms extend NCR’s existing capabilities in the banking industry to form a complete enterprise software platform that will deliver across all digital and physical channels - mobile, online, branch, and ATM.
+Together, the Digital Insight and Alaric purchases extend NCR’s existing capabilities in the banking industry to form a complete enterprise software platform that will deliver across all digital and physical channels - mobile, online, branch, and ATM.